MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-build-rag.md

 # Tutorial:  Part 2 - Build a custom chat application with the prompt flow SDK

-In this [Azure AI Studio](https://ai.azure.com) tutorial, you use the prompt flow SDK (and other libraries) to build, configure, evaluate, and deploy a chat app for your retail company called Contoso Trek.
+In this tutorial, you use the prompt flow SDK (and other libraries) to build, configure, evaluate, and deploy a chat app for your retail company called Contoso Trek.
 Your retail company specializes in outdoor camping gear and clothing.
 The chat app should answer questions about your products and services.
 For example, the chat app can answer questions such as "which tent is the most waterproof?" or "what is the best sleeping bag for cold weather?".

-This tutorial is part two of a three-part tutorial.

 This part two shows you how to enhance a basic chat application by adding [retrieval augmented generation (RAG)](../concepts/retrieval-augmented-generation.md) to ground the responses in your custom data.
 Retrieval Augmented Generation (RAG) is a pattern that uses your data with a large language model (LLM) to generate answers specific to your data.
 In this part two, you learn how to:

 > [!div class="checklist"]
 > - Deploy AI models in Azure AI Studio to use in your app
 > - Develop custom RAG code
 > - Use prompt flow to test your chat app

+This tutorial is part two of a three-part tutorial.

 ## Prerequisites